greltel/ABAP-PROJECTS/README.md

 ## Motivation for doing a Project based Repository

 The motivation for creating the repository was our desire to share our knowledge and our progress in ABAP.
-Despite not being a popular programming language, there are

 ## Contributors-Developers